Writing an email cover letter is essential for the modern job application process.

 2. Be direct and to the point

-Briefly introduce yourself, your experience, qualifications, and skills to convince the hiring manager to consider your application.
+Briefly introduce yourself, and your experience, qualifications, and skills to convince the hiring manager to consider your application.

 To ensure you’re hitting all the right points without adding too much fluff, follow these three rules: